Irregular bleeding / periods / menstrual irregularity

 • Spotting after sex

-• Very heavy or prolonged periods
+• Very heavy or long periods

 • Unpredictable cycle length each month